ShamilSE/ft_services/README.md

 # Target
-is to learn to work with kubernetes
+is to learn how to deploy application using kubernetes.

+# Usage
+Before starting, you need to install VirtualBox and Minikube.
+Then you can start setup.sh script.